Canadiens stop Canucks’ 4-game win streak with 6-2 victory

+MONTREAL (AP) — Montreal’s Jeff Petry is keeping his focus simple and just doing what it takes to help the Canadiens win.

-MONTREAL (AP) — Jeff Petry had two goals and an assist, leading the Montreal Canadiens to a 6-2 win over the Vancouver Canucks on Monday night.
+Petry had two goals and an assist, leading the Montreal Canadiens to a 6-2 win over the Vancouver Canucks on Monday night.

 It’s the third time in less than two weeks that the Canadiens have routed the Canucks.
 The teams meet again Tuesday in the second of a consecutive night, two-game set.